🚧Upgrade Tessellation to v3

 To continue receiving updates, improvements, and full support, please upgrade your operating system to a supported version.

-It is recommended to build a new node using Ubuntu 24.04 or Ubuntu 22.04 rather than attempting an inline upgrade from an older version.
+It is recommended to build a new node using Ubuntu 24.04 (or Ubuntu 22.04) rather than attempting a distribution upgrade from an older distribution version to a newer.

 This approach is advised because nodes are considered ephemeral, meaning they can be recreated or replaced without impacting long-term operations.
 Migrating to a fresh installation ensures a clean, stable environment and reduces the risk of issues during the upgrade process.